Panda python

 20023.62.9

-Reindexing A critical method on pandas objects is reindex, which means to create a new object with the data conformed to a new index
+Reindexing A critical method on pandas objects is reindex, which means creating a new object with the data conformed to a new index

 obj = Series([4.57.2-5.33.6],